 There is the added bonus for me, in that baking it also one of my favorite ways to warm up the kitchen.
 In the cool morning air, the siren’s call of the oven is overwhelming.
 It’s worth getting up early to feel the oven gently warming the home from its kitchen heartbeat and then to have the sweet smell of the quick breads intoxicating the air.
 As I made and drank my cappuccino amongst such sweetness, accompanied by my love and pups, the feeling of perfect contentment filled my soul.

 This recipe was initially based off of a recipe from the “Too Many Tomatoes, Squash, Beans, and Other Good Things” cookbook.
 Every gardener should have this cookbook on their shelves.
 Countless times some of my favorite veggie recipes began from this book, then I would tweak it here and there to my own personal preference.

 For the little additions to the zucchini bread, we used what we happen to have in the cupboard, but feel free to substitute your favorite dried fruits, nuts, chocolate chips, or any other add-on you like.
 We’ve topped this one with a cream cheese/sour cream frosting, but the zucchini bread is excellent without the frosting.
 You are the one going to eat it.
 Make the recipe to your own taste. 😉 And here’s a great article on different zucchini and summer squash varieties.

-- 2 c grated Zucchini (if seeds are too big, you can scoop them out before grating)
+- 2 cups grated Zucchini (if seeds are too big, you can scoop them out before grating)

 - 2/3 cup (150ml) Vegetable Oil